Roberto Piccoli: Youth

-Piccoli began playing football at the age of 10 for Tritium Calcio, which plays in the fourth division of Italian football.
-At the age of 13, Piccoli made a move to the Atalanta youth academy after being noticed by Maurizio Costanzi, head of Atalanta youth development.
-He would remain with Atalanta for the entirety of his youth career.
+Piccoli began playing football at the age of ten for Tritium Calcio, which plays in the fourth division of Italian football.
+At the age of thirteen, he made a move to the Atalanta youth academy after being noticed by Maurizio Costanzi, head of Atalanta youth development.
+Piccoli remained with Atalanta for the entirety of his youth career.

 Piccoli had a successful youth career while playing for Atalanta in the Campionato Primavera 1.
-In the 2018–19 season, Piccoli scored 14 goals in the league which eventually helped his Atalanta side lift the Campionato Primavera 1 trophy.
+In the 2018–19 season, he scored 14 goals in the league which eventually helped Atalanta lift the Campionato Primavera 1 trophy.
 Piccoli had a similar performance in the 2019–20 season where he scored a total of 7 goals in the league which eventually saw his Atalanta side lift the Campionato Primavera 1 title once again.